Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### Actyx Pond

-Actyx Pond is an opinionated TypeScript framework that is built on top of the ActyxOS event service.
+Actyx Pond is an opinionated TypeScript framework that is built on top of the ActyxOS event streaming service.
 With Actyx Pond, we make it easier for you to write correct event-driven applications that run across different devices in your deployment.

 At the core of Actyx Pond lies a powerful programming model which guarantees eventually consistent business logic in a completely decentralized environment without central coordination.